soniaturcotte/soniaturcotte.com/writing/design-climate-change.md

 This website, my little hand-coded project, does not score very well on those [digital climate calculators](https://www.websitecarbon.com/).
 Mostly because of large images, and because I never learned how to serve smaller image sizes based on device.

 I’ve been thinking that I’m due a website refresh.
-It’s been a couple of years since this version came to being and aside from it’s carbon footprint, it also doesn’t reflect all the different things I get up to.
+It’s been a couple of years since this version came to being and aside from its carbon footprint, it also doesn’t reflect all the different things I get up to.

 It’s going to take me a while to get around to actually doing the work because I’m in the middle of PhD applications and that already is a part-time job.
 But it will be a good winter project.
 If I say I'm going to do it in the wild (here), then I have to do it, right?